Professional assurance guidance

 On this page:

-The Cabinet Office spending controls help organisations to reduce unnecessary spend and encourage cross-government collaboration.
+The Cabinet Office spend controls help organisations to reduce unnecessary spending.
+They also encourage cross-government collaboration.

-- stage 1 – Making a spending request: Communications Single Budget (CSB)
+- stage 1: Making a spending request: Communications Single Budget (CSB)

-- stage 3 – Meeting conditions set on spending approval
+- stage 3: Meeting conditions set on spending approval

-- stage 4 – Procuring communications services for approved spending
+- stage 4: Procuring communications services for approved spending

-- stage 5 – Monitoring and evaluating your communications activity
+- stage 5: Monitoring and evaluating your communications activity

-To ensure the process runs as smoothly as possible, all activity falls under a PM priority theme, which has a designated account manager within the Prime Minister’s Office and Cabinet Office.
+- Make sure all activity falls under a PM priority theme, each of which has a designated account manager within the Prime Minister’s Office and Cabinet Office.

-Stage 1 – Making a spending request: Communications Single Budget (CSB)
+Stage 1: Making a spending request: Communications Single Budget (CSB)

 Directors of Communication review all cases and make recommendations for the CSB to the GCS Ministerial Board.